davidbanham/rooted_symlinks/README.md

 [https://travis-ci.org/davidbanham/rooted_symlinks](https://travis-ci.org/davidbanham/rooted_symlinks)

-It seemd to ignore any module which can be reached through a symlink as part of it's de-duping process.
+It seems to ignore any module which can be reached through a symlink as part of it's de-duping process.
 In a project where someone has run `ln -s .. node_modules/root` that's every single module.
 Oh dear!